The Office of the Superintendent

 - Chief Marketing and Communications Officer

-Chief Human Resources Officer Dr. Jennifer Collier has served as an educator in Kansas City Public Schools for 16 years.
-She's been a teacher, assistant principal, principal and Director of Human Resources.
-Ms. Collier earned a bachelor’s degree from the University of Kansas, Masters of Arts in education from Avila University, Educational Specialist in educational leadership from UMKC, and is currently completing her doctoral degree from UMKC.
-She also completed the National Institute of School Leaders (NISL) program and is a certified NISL trainer.
+Interim Superintendent Dr. Jennifer Collier has served as an educator in Kansas City Public Schools for 22 years.
+She's been a teacher, assistant principal, principal, Chief Human Resource Officer and Deputy Superintendent.
+Dr. Collier earned a Bachelor’s degree from the University of Kansas, a Master’s of Arts in education from Avila University and an Educational Specialist degree in Educational Leadership from the University of Missouri-Kansas City.
+She received her doctoral degree in Educational Leadership from UMKC in 2018.
+A life-long learner, Dr. Collier has completed the National Institute of School Leaders (NISL) program and is a certified NISL trainer.
 In this role, she has provided training for educators and school leaders across the state of Missouri.
-Jennifer is also PHR (Professional of Human Resources) certified as she leads the very critical work of the Human Resources department in KCPS.
+She also received a certificate from the Harvard University School Turnaround Leaders Institute in 2019.
+Additionally, Dr. Collier is Professional of Human Resources (PHR) certified.

 William Thornton - Chief Legal Counsel

 William Thornton was selected to be the Chief Legal Counsel for Kansas City Public Schools in November of 2018.
 He had most recently served as the General Legal Counsel for the Missouri Department of Elementary and Secondary Education since February of 2014.
 Before that, Mr. Thornton was the Kansas Secretary of Commerce from November 2009 to January 2011 under Governor Mark Parkinson.